 11. Try Street Photography

-If you want to capture the emotion and essence of a place, then you should not come back without trying street photography.
-Streets are the best place to create some good frames, and each lane would be unique in its own way.
+If you want to capture the emotion and essence of a place, you should not come back without trying street photography.
+Streets are the best place to create some good frames, and each lane will be unique in its own way.